By Kahini Iyer Oct. 30, 2018

 Unfortunately for the men accused, the medieval punishment of public shame-leave is no longer going to cut it.

-Unfortunately for the men accused, the medieval punishment of public shame-leave is no longer going to cut it.
+Unfortunately for the survivors, the medieval punishment of public shame-leave still might be the only justice they can expect.
 No amount of therapy and self-improvement will undo the damage done to their victims, many of whom are left desperately in need of the very same therapy.
-Even as the cases against Akbar, Nath, and Patekar, continue to illustrate why conviction rates for sex crimes are abysmal – because a society that welcomes harassers back after a sabbatical ensures that they are shielded from meaningful consequences.
+Nath himself is out on bail, after a judge suggested that, because Nanda did not come forward immediately for fear of challenging a big name, she acted for her benefit, and might have made a false implication.
+This, despite Nath’s former colleagues Sandhya Mridul and Deepika Amin backing up Nanda’s claim with their own allegations of harassment.
+We already know conviction rates for sex crimes are abysmal, and now, a society that welcomes harassers back after a sabbatical ensures that they are shielded from meaningful consequences.

 If #MeToo is to have an impact beyond its first outpouring of righteous fury, then shame-leave can never be acceptable atonement.
 By passing the responsibility for punishment to the accused, we are not only refusing to take it on ourselves.
 We are also failing to do the one thing that the voices of #MeToo have been clamouring for: To acknowledge they are every bit as important as the powerful men they accuse.